When is Basement Waterproofing Necessary?

 Unwanted Smells: Another obvious sign is when you enter the basement and experience a distinct musty, damp odor in the air, unlike the rest of the house.
 The likely cause could be the humidity created by home appliances (washing machines, water heaters, or sinks).
 Basements without proper ventilation have difficulty evaporating moisture or moisture across the basement area.
-However, higher humidity levels signal that something else is raising a stink in the air.
+However, higher humidity signals something else is raising a stink in the air.

 Efflorescence (White Sparkles): Have you ever witnessed a sparkling light effect viewed at the right angle when looking at bare floors or walls in your basement area?
 You will also see powdery white staining on walls along with the sparkling effect.
 The phenomenon of efflorescence is not a fantastic, dazzling effect that is natural when it comes to concrete walls or floors.
 The light that reflects on the mineral deposits that have formed on the concrete is due to the evaporation of moisture.
-That powdery stain is the breakdown of lime found in the cement mix used to make your walls and floor.
+That powdery stain is the breakdown of lime in the cement and salt in the groundwater.
 This sign indicates the presence of moisture in your basement that requires immediate action.

 Unexplained Sickness: Is your family experiencing different kinds of sicknesses suddenly?
 Unexplained illness or chronic symptoms in your family members could be directly linked to specific types of toxic molds in the house environment.
 If the members of your household are unable to shake off the typical “flu” quite quickly, the chances are that a wet basement in the house could be making your family sick repeatedly.
 If a mold-related sickness or ailment is detected, we can subside the symptoms with proper care & medications.
 However, when it comes to a wet basement being the primary culprit of producing toxic mold, the issue needs professional waterproofing assistance as soon as possible.

 Toxic molds are referred to as “toxic” because the illnesses could potentially be fatal if left untreated or unattended for an extended period.